-Host name and account in command prompts
+Host name command prompts

-Host name The host name in a command prompt indicates where the command must be run.
+The host name in a command prompt indicates where the command must be run.
 The account and account in that must run the command is also indicated in the prompt.

 - The root or super-user account always has the # character at the end of the prompt. - Any non-root account is indicated with account@hostname>.
 A user account that is neither root nor crayadm is referred to as user.